-In her home studio in Los Angeles, Zharoff has assembled Auralex ProMAX™ v2 and Studio 6™ bass trap panels on stands into a flexible enclosure that adjusts easily to accommodate her operatic work; she’ll stand about four feet back from the custom ADK “Hamburg” T67 FET condenser microphone and Millennia pre-amp signal chain she uses for most applications, or within eight inches of it when recording voice-overs of scripts for video games and other multimedia projects, with the Auralex MudGuard™ v2 microphone isolator pulled up tight around the back of the microphone, allowing her to sit as she speaks.
+In her home studio, Zharoff has assembled Auralex ProMAX™ v2 and Studio 6™ bass trap panels on stands into a flexible enclosure that adjusts easily to accommodate her operatic work; she’ll stand about four feet back from the custom ADK “Hamburg” T67 FET condenser microphone and Millennia pre-amp signal chain she uses for most applications, or within eight inches of it when recording voice-overs of scripts for video games and other multimedia projects, with the Auralex MudGuard™ v2 microphone isolator pulled up tight around the back of the microphone, allowing her to sit as she speaks.

 This combination of Auralex’s freestanding panels lets Zharoff create exactly the acoustical environment each project requires.
 “I needed acoustical treatments that would work with both the operatic and the video-game aspects of my career,” Zharoff explains.
 “At the same time, I often have to travel for performances, and I may want to bring my production system with me.
 That would include the acoustical environment.
 The Auralex panels can do all of that.
 They just set up on microphone-type stands and they’re ready to go.”